JotaRandom/LMAE/README.en.md

 > HexChat with `yay`.
 Additionally, HexChat no longer receives active maintenance.
 > While it's part of Linux Mint, its installation is left to user discretion based on
 > whether the compilation effort is worthwhile.

+> **Note about Elements:** With the end of HexChat development and the emergence
+> of alternatives, Linux Mint now includes a Matrix client, more specifically
+> `Elements`, which in the original installation is a web application using
+> `Webapp-manager`, however, a native client also exists.
+> Arch Linux contains both in its official repositories under the names
+> `element-desktop` and `element-web`, so it's up to your discretion
+> whether to install one or the other, or none.

 ## 3.3 Office Suite